stitchdata/docs/_saas-integrations/google-analytics/v1/google-analytics-v1.md

          - **You can select up to 10 metrics and 7 dimensions per report.** This limit is imposed by Google and can't be changed or worked around.
 When you reach this limit, you won't be able to make any other selections until you de-select a metric or dimension.
          - **Metric and dimension combinations are subject to Google's compatibility rules.** When you select a metric or dimension, all other metrics and dimensions incompatible with the selection will be greyed out.
 To test your combos before selecting them in Stitch, use [Google's Dimensions & Metrics Explorer](https://ga-dev-tools.appspot.com/dimensions-metrics-explorer/){:target="new"}.
+         - **Custom metrics and dimensions** will display as either `ga:metricXX` or `ga:dimensionXX`, where `XX` is replaced with the specific number of the metric or dimension.
+Refer to the [Custom metrics and dimensions section](#custom-metrics-dimensions) for help identifying custom metrics and dimensions in your {{ integration.display_name }} account.

       4. Repeat this process for your remaining reports.
       5. When finished, click the **Finalize Your Selections** button at the bottom of the screen to save your selections.